dmytroduk/SharingWidgetAddOn/README.md

 Creating a package
 ------------------
 Build the project.
-Download NuGet command line and use it to create the package.
+Download NuGet command line and use it to create the package:

+    nuget pack EPiServer.Samples.SharingWidget.csproj

 <http://nuget.codeplex.com/releases>